• Office Banner

 LEATHER furniture:

+Leather is a classic choice for upholstery, with a long life expectency.
 It is important to remember that leather’s best attribute is that it is a natural material.
 Therefore, it is normal and acceptable for leather to have small scars, insect bites, wrinkles and striations that absolutely cannot be considered defects but instead guarantee that the product is in fact leather.

-Most leathers are easily maintained without polishes, preservers or leather soaps, however, it is possible to use a non-toxic leather conditioner if you prefer, only on finished leathers.
+Most leathers are easily maintained without polishes, preservers or leather soaps, however, it is advisable to use a non-toxic leather conditioner only on finished leathers.
 If you have unprotected leathers, or you are unsure, please contact us first.
 For routine maintenance, simply dust or vacuum to keep furniture looking good.
 Protect your furniture from direct sunlight, as this may cause the leather to fade unevenly.
 Dab spills immediately with a soft cloth dampened in distilled water.
 Most surface marks will fade over time if you rub them with your fingers.
 Natural oils are released to help the marks disappear.
 All leather will wear over time, giving your piece its own unique character.

 Cow Hide: Clean with a wet soft bristle brush and go in the direction of the fur.